 It was 2017 when producer Mark Goucher was appointed chief executive of Cheltenham's beloved Everyman Theatre, in a move we were told would lead to more productions opening in the town ahead of the West End — and it has proved the case.

-Goucher’s challenge was to keep the Everyman in its position at the heart of Cheltenham and to continue delivering shows that its eclectic and loyal audience, of all ages, can enjoy.
-An able board of directors helps, as does running his own London-based company.
+Mark’s challenge was to keep the Everyman in its position at the heart of Cheltenham and to continue delivering shows that its eclectic and loyal audience, of all ages, can enjoy.
+An able board of directors helps, as does running his own London-based production company.

-The latter has helped give him the connections and confidence to bring the likes of SIX the Musical, Leslie Joseph in Sister Act the Musical and The Great British Bake-off Musical's world premiere, to the county — ensuring the very best shows for Gloucestershire theatregoers.
+The latter has helped give him the connections and confidence to bring the likes of the London City Ballet back to Cheltenham for the first time in 30 years, as well as the longest running American musical in Broadway and West End history, Chicago — ensuring the very best shows for Gloucestershire theatregoers.

 Bruce Gregory

-Starting in The Brewery Quarter and now including the Cheltenham campus of Gloucestershire College and the Minster Exchange, the innovative co-working spaces he's had a hand in helping to create are helping to give a platform to a cyber sector that presents as a major economic driver for the county.
+Starting in The Brewery Quarter and now including the Cheltenham campus of Gloucestershire College he's had a hand in helping to create a platform to a cyber sector that presents as a major economic driver for the county.

 Clare Marchant

-Clare Marchant was appointed vice chancellor at the University of Gloucestershire in September 2023, with the goal to strengthen every aspect of the institution, placing it not just on a firm footing but on the front foot, giving it direction and purpose to make it stand out to students and businesses in Gloucestershire and beyond.
+Clare Marchant is vice chancellor at the University of Gloucestershire, with a goal to strengthen every aspect of the institution, placing it not just on a firm footing but on the front foot, giving it direction and purpose to make it stand out to students and businesses in Gloucestershire and beyond.

-Succeeding Stephen Marston and taking charge of the projects he brought forward, such as recent steps to transform the old Debenhams in Gloucester into a brand-new campus, Marchant hopes to work to further build the university's reputation in educating students.
-Her aim is to enable students to pursue excellent careers to further drive skills development in the county, while attracting talent as well.
+Succeeding Stephen Marston and taking charge of the projects he brought forward, such as steps to transform the old Debenhams in Gloucester into a brand-new campus, Marchant hopes to work to further build the university's reputation in educating students — and it's working, as the university was one of the highest climbers in The Times and Sunday Times Good University Guide 2025, rising 22 places to number 90.

-As proof, 96 per cent of graduates are in employment or further study after leaving the university and the numbers of students staying in the county are also increasing annually.
+As further proof, 95 per cent of graduates are in employment or further study after leaving the university and the numbers of students staying in the county are also increasing annually.

 Lucy Beresford